sia-steve/Slate/source/index.html.md

 ---
-title: Sia API Reference Docs
+title: Sia API Documentation

 language_tabs: # must be one of https://git.io/vQNgJ
   - go

 toc_footers:
   - <a href='https://sia.tech'>The Official Sia Website
-  - <a href='https://github.com/lord/slate'>Documentation Powered by Slate</a>
+  - <a href='https://gitlab.com/NebulousLabs/Sia'>Sia on GitLab</a>

 includes:
   - errors